 Most of the business management experts and planning on whose table the decision whether your project will receive the required investment and funding pay extra attention to the executive summary page of your project proposal.
 The better you present your concept, the more powerfully potential investors would study your proposal.
 Therefore, when writing, pay extra attention to your executive summary.
+You can also turn to rankmyservice.com and check out some reviews of the popular help service to find the one you can rely on.

 The above is why many experts emphasize writing an executive summary at the end of your proposal, as soon as you have a clear idea of how you intend to achieve your business goals.